MexicanCacti/LexiBase/dictionary/README.md

 1. Navigate to the `client` subfolder: cd dictionary/client

-2. Install the dependencies
+2. Install the dependencies:
   npm install

 ### Setting up the Server
 1. Navigate to the `server` subfolder: cd dictionary/server

-2. Install the dependencies
+2. Install the dependencies:
   npm install